slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Why are women so much more interesting to men than men are to women?"
 -- Virginia Woolf [1882]*

+> *"The classical definition of a gentleman: he never insulted anyone unintentionally."
+-- James Crow [1916]*

 > *"If you can make a woman laugh, you can make her do anything."
 -- Marilyn Monroe [1926]*